[Gr. larynx, stem laryng-, larynx] Prefixes meaning larynx.

 (lăr-ĭn″gō-făr′ĭnks) [Gr. larynx, larynx, + pharynx, throat] Hypopharynx.

 (lăr-ĭn′gō-plăs″tē) [″ + plassein, to form] Plastic surgery of the larynx.

 (lă-ring′gŏ-skōp″) [-scope + laryngo-] An instrument consisting of a blade and a fiber-optic light source, used to examine the larynx, e.g., during endotracheal intubation.

 (lăr″ĭng-gŏs′kō-pĭst) [″ + skopein, to examine] An individual trained in laryngoscopy.

 (lăr″ĭn-gŏs′kō-pē) Visual examination of the interior of the voice box (the larynx) to determine the cause of hoarseness, obtain cultures, remove a foreign body, manage the upper airway, or take biopsies of potentially malignant lesions.

 PATIENT CARE: Short-acting intravenous sedation or anesthesia is administered along with oxygen.
 Vital signs and cardiac status are monitored throughout the procedure.
 After the procedure, the patient is placed in the semi-Fowler position, and vital signs are monitored until stable.
 Oral intake is withheld until the patient's swallowing reflex has returned, usually within 2 to 8 hr.
 An emesis basin is provided for saliva.
 Sputum is inspected for blood.
 Excessive bleeding is reported.
-Application of an ice collar helps to minimize edema; subcutaneous crepitus around the face or neck should be reported immediately because it may indicate tracheal perforation.
-The patient should not cough or clear the throat for at ...
+Application of an ice collar helps to minimize edema; subcutaneous crepitus around the face or neck should be reported immediately because ...